wangzhenj321/CPP-Manual/blog/auto-decltype-return-value-after-function.md

 ## auto

-In C++11, if the compiler can infer the type of a variable at the point of declaration, instead of putting in the variable type, you can just write auto:
+**In C++11, if the compiler can infer the type of a variable at the point of declaration, instead of putting in the variable type, you can just write `auto`**:

 ```c++
 int x = 4;